KenLinz/CSCI-3308_Group-Project-015-4_Fall-2024/README.md

 ## How to run?

 We've hosted our site on a cloud, and the link can be found below!
-To run the code locally, you must first change the index.js host (we've commented it for you as LOCAL HOST) and run "sudo docker compose up."
+To run the code locally, you must first change the index.js host (we've commented it for you as LOCAL HOST) and run "sudo docker compose up".

 Link: https://csci-3308-group-project-015-4-fall-2024-w5o1.onrender.com/home